-When parents do not both live with their children, the law requires both of them to contribute to the financial support of their children.
+When parents do not both live together with their children, the law requires both of them to contribute to the financial support of their children.

 Child support is usually paid until the child reaches the age of 18, unless the child gets married or withdraws from parental control before this.
 It may continue past this age if the child remains a full-time student or is unable to be independent because of illness or disability.